ChicagoAcademyofSciences/data-cleaning/workflows/accession-matching.markdown

 ## Reintegrating accession matching data into master data (malacology)

 Data from the process above was reintegrated into the master malacology data by pulling in relevant spreadsheet columns (*ACCN-Sam*, *ACCN confirmed?*, *Flags - unable to confirm*, and *Remarks*) based on the unique ID of each row.
-The new data was reviewed a final time before it overwrote data in the master, with data provenance and project technician notes standardized and recorded in the accession remarks.
+The new data was reviewed a final time before it overwrote data in the master, with data provenance and project technician notes standardized and recorded in the catalog record remarks.

 The standardized data provenance categories are: